 If you really want to know more, feel free to check out my LinkedIn profile, my RateMyProfessor ratings, or my infrequently updated blog.
 Or you could browse my github and bitbucket profiles?
 I also have a brief ABET-style CV and a full academic CV to bore you with.
 Sadly my personal website is currently down, despite the highly ironic domain name I picked.

 Over the years, I have developed a set of policies that apply to all courses I teach.
-Courses co-taught with other faculty members often adopt a variation of these policies, please check the relevant course website or syllabus for details.
+Courses I co-teach with other faculty members often adopt a variation of these policies, please check the relevant course website or syllabus for details.

 After years of maintaining a “nice” home page complete with “fancy” styles and layouts I decided to stop caring about such things in January 2017.
 Now I just run some markdown through zs with a trivial layout file and that’s it.
 I highly recommend you do the same.